BenPhillips-21/Y-Frontend/README.md

 Y app is designed to be responsive across various devices, including desktops, tablets, and smartphones.
 This ensures optimal usability and accessibility regardless of screen size or device type.

 #### Intuitive User Interface
 The frontend is designed to be intuitive, ensuring that users can effortlessly navigate through various sections of the app.
-The clean and well-organized layout makes it easy to chat with other users.
+The clean and well-organized layout makes it easy to use the app.

 ## Demo Pictures